Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacrawconversion.md

-# Convert raw autoExecute data to mzML via MSConvert.
+# Convert raw Bruker data to mzML via MSConvert.

-*Open MSConvert and proceed to the following steps*
+### *Open MSConvert and proceed to the following steps.*

-i) Select your Bruker FID file by clicking 'Browse'.
+i) Select your Bruker FID file(s) by clicking 'Browse'.

 ii) Click 'Add' to submit your file to the conversion cue.